ivogeorg/jitt/design-spike-2.md

          | Category 4  |
          ---------------
          ```
-      4. This is just like adding new folders in Outlook (which is overly clunky), O'Reilly's lists, or SparkFun's lists.
+      4. This is just like adding new folders in Outlook (which is overly clunky), O'Reilly's lists, or SparkFun's lists.  *[Applying labels in Gmail might be a good example.
+It is very fast, and has a lot of the features you describe.]*
       5. Automtic clustering can be presented in the same UX/UI, just populating the cluster dimensions and categories.
    3. Sort student responses in a few ways.
 For example:
       1. By timestamp.
       2. Alphabetical by last name.
       3. Randomized.
+      4. Instructor requests "Random 15 responses at the top, from those I have seen the least."
+The system tallies which students are displayed at the top.
+The next time, those with the lowest tally are shown at the topc.
 4. I want to be able to load up questions for the class periods for a whole semester, and have the flexibility to adjust to the way the specific class is moving through the material.
 Easily move a question from one WarmUp to another, change the order of WarmUps.
 Here, "WarmUp" is funcitonally synonymous to class period or "Meeting" (see [Meeting](#meeting)).
+[WarmUP should be distinct from "Meeting" some isntructors give one WarmUp each week, covering 2 class meetings, for example.]
 5. I want to be able to import questions:
    1. From csv, spreadsheet, etc. and then arrange them.
    2. From a previous edition of the same class.